 End Abductions Now!

-The G7 Kidnapped to Japan Reunification Project is international alliance of partners who are parents and organizations from several countries including Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
-The immediate objective is to put the Japanese parental child abduction issue on the G7 Summit agenda and bring about a rapid resolution to this crisis affecting the human rights of thousands of children abducted to or within Japan. #G7KidnappedToJapan #KidnappedToJapan
+The G7 Kidnapped to Japan Reunification Project is comprised of parents and organizations from several countries including Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
+The G7 KJRP's objective is to put the Japanese parental child abduction issue on the G7 Summit agenda and bring about a rapid resolution to this crisis affecting the human rights of thousands of children abducted to or within Japan. #G7KidnappedToJapan #KidnappedToJapan

 Henrik Teton is the father of Canadian child Takaya Teton who is being held captive in Japan.